liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 ## Stepping back for a second
 Having an HTML element with classes form two different modules sounds complicated.
-Maybe there are simpler solutions.
+Maybe there are simpler solutions to override styles.
-How can we get the parent component to alter the styles of a child component?

 #### Wrap the element?
 If we are struggling to target a class inside the menu, we could simply wrap the menu in another element, and apply extra styles to that: